Ersanio/snes-assembly-book/docs/collections/moves.md

 MVP $yy, $xx
 ```
 Where `xx` is the source bank, and `yy` is the destination bank.

+{% hint style="warning" %}
+Note that the MVP/MVN `$yy, $xx` notation is reversed in Asar.
+Various sources indicate that it should be the other way around, however, this tutorial follows Asar's assembly syntax.
+{% endhint %}

 When executing the MVP opcode, the SNES loops at that same opcode for each byte transferred.
 From this point on, this is where MVP differs from MVN.
 When a byte is transferred, the following happens:
 |Register|Event|